funilrys/PyFunceble/docs/components/databases.rst

 Known limitations with MySQL and MariaDB
 ----------------------------------------

-Do to a default setting that prevent users from creating stored functions that will cause unsafe events to be written into the binary log, you will need to contact your database manger (maybe your self) and ask them to
+MySQL's default settings prevent users from creating stored functions that can cause unsafe events to be written into the binary log.
+You will need to contact your database manager (maybe your self) and ask them to or do this your self.

 1. set :code:`set global log_bin_trust_function_creators=1;` for your database **or**

-2. Import the given SQL script your self as SUPER-PRIVILIDGED user such as root.
+2. Import the matching SQL script your self, as SUPER-PRIVILIDGED user such as root.

 Search string: